yp-engineering/rundeck-docker-plugin/config-spec.json.md

 for authentication to a protected docker daemon.
 The same is true for `cert.pem`, and `key.pem`. `config.json` will contain a hash of the exact contents of your ~/.docker/config.json as JSON, not as a string.
+`ssl_verify_peer` is a boolean where when true, will expect to be able to verify the cert else if false (self-signed) will not. `private_key_pass` is a string for if your key has a password on it.
+Both are optional.

 The `mesos` hash can have 2 different  keys of `principal` and `secret` which correspond to the same in mesos.
 See: